 What would a high level of LDH in the blood mean?

-A high level of lactate dehydrogenase (LDH) in the blood typically indicates tissue damage or disease, as LDH is released when cells are damaged.
-Elevated levels can be associated with various conditions such as heart attack, liver disease, kidney disease, muscle injury, and certain cancers.
-However, further testing is needed to determine the specific cause.
+A high level of lactate dehydrogenase (LDH), also known as lactic acid dehydrogenase, in the blood typically indicates tissue damage or disease, as LDH is released when cells are damaged.
+Elevated levels can be associated with various conditions, such as heart attack, liver disease, kidney disease, muscle injury, and certain cancers.
+However, further testing is needed to determine the specific cause and the extent of possible tissue damage to the body's tissues.

 What diseases cause high LDH?